chiunhau/be-simple/README.md

 ```

 ##### Get all followings of a user
-Please be careful when calling this method, if a user has more than 1000 followings, the request might be block by Behance.
+Please be careful when calling this method.
 ```js
 be.userAllFollowings(USER_ID, function(followings) {
 	console.log(followers);